moldyn/HP35/CLUSTERING/README.md

     1. Apply minimal population cut-off with $P_\text{min}=153$
     1. Create microstate trajectory

+For more details on every single step, please take a look at the [documentation](https://moldyn.github.io/Clustering/).

 ## Reproduce the Results
 To reproduce these results you simply have to run
 ```bash
 # this will download and compile all needed files
 bash perform_clustering -c 1
 ```
 This creates the directory `create_clustering_nagel23` with the two projections including all intermediate steps.
+If more information on the executed commands is needed, please run the script in the verbose mode `-v`.